 Alright enough with the scientific mishmash.
-This pudding tastes like cheesecake – I mean it, creamy, rich cheesecake pudding, but again..it’s not..it’s actually low in fat, and even lower if you use low fat milk!
+This pudding tastes like cheesecake; creamy, rich cheesecake pudding, but again, it’s not fattening – it’s actually low in fat, and even lower if you use low fat milk!
 I had half a quart of buttermilk left from some muffins I made (coming soon) and I’m so bad when it comes to buttermilk – a certified buttermilk ‘waster’.
-I buy it for one recipe (yes, I know, milk plus lemon juice or vinegar, but sometimes I feel like using something that is what it is..lol), then it sits in the back of my fridge until it becomes it’s own life form..bacteria babies multiplying like bunny rabbits, then starting their own families, and so on and so forth.
+I buy it for one recipe (yes, I know, milk plus lemon juice or vinegar, but sometimes I feel like using something that is what it is), then it sits in the back of my fridge until it becomes its own life form; bacteria babies multiplying like bunny rabbits, then starting their own families, and so on and so forth.

-When I dare to look, it’s actually moving and chunky - one sniff and well, I don’t think I need to elaborate.
-Down the drain it goes..with a good shower of steaming hot water to melt the chunky parts.
+When I dare to look, it’s actually moving and chunky.
+One sniff and well, I don’t think I need to elaborate any more than that.
+Down the drain it goes, with a teeming shower of steaming hot water to melt the chunky parts.
 Have I grossed anyone out yet?
-It wasn’t my intention, but if you ask anyone who knows me, I’m not one to hold back when it comes to saying what’s on my mind..chunky bits or not.
+It wasn’t my intention, but if you ask anyone who knows me, I’m not one to hold back when it comes to saying what’s on my mind; chunky bits or not.

 Darn shiny glasses and fake lighting – couldn’t avoid the glare.

 With that said, this time I wasn’t going to waste the damn buttermilk.
 I surfed to epicurious.com, typed in buttermilk, and this was the first recipe that came up.
-Usually, I need to sift for a while, but nope, this was right up my alley, especially after all the rich holiday food still clogging every artery, organ, pore etc. I was not disappointed – you have to try these, and it’s truly, truly nowhere near as fattening as it tastes.
-INDULGE!
+Usually I need to explore a while to find what I’m on the mood for, but nope, this was right up my alley, especially after all the rich holiday food still clogging every artery, organ, pore etc, and I was not disappointed!
+You have to try these!
+They taste really fattening, but are not fattening, not even a little bit!

 Now to the fun part – my GIVEAWAY – YAY!
-I’m starting slow, as I don’t want to overdo it since it’s my first one, and I’m NOT Pioneer Woman (obviously).
-This isn’t stuff sent to me by a company because they want a product plug (not that there’s anything wrong with that) to a bagillion readers, (Kitchen Aid Mixers!
-She gives away Kitchen Aid mixers to her readers – and that’s just the tip of the iceberg!), this is from my humble, little kitchen, just something I want to give away because, well, friends and family give me a lot of food and kitchen related stuff as gifts, and as mentioned above, I’ll never use it all…so who better to pass it on to than my fellow food fanatics?
+I’m starting slow, as I don’t want to overdo it since it’s my first one.
+This isn’t stuff sent to me by a company to plug, this is from my humble, little kitchen.
+It’s simply something I want to give away because, well, friends and family give me a lot of food and kitchen related stuff as gifts, and as mentioned above, I’ll never use it all, so who better to pass it on to than my fellow food fanatics?

 OK, onto the haul.
 I have enough panko breadcrumbs to bread enough food to feed almost all of Manhattan..seriously – SO, one, lucky reader..please take these!
 Oh, here’s the cool part..they’re flavored panko, fusion panko!
 We’ve got South West panko, Garlic panko, and Teriyaki panko..a three pack – NO mustard or plain.
 Just leave a comment and I’ll use that random integer thingamahjig to choose a winner.
 The winner will be announced one week from today.
 By the way, this is not just limited to the USA..I will ship anywhere in the world.
 Fair is fair, and whatever number comes up is where it goes!